-CIMIC: record foreign attendance for NATO Field and Staff courses
+CIMIC: record of international attendance for NATO Field and Staff courses

-From 16 to 27 may the Multinational CIMIC group (MNCG) unit of interforces value and multinational, specializzed by military-civil cooperation, has organizzed and carried out the NATO CIMIC Field and Staff Worker courses (NCFSWC), all in english language.
+From 16th to 27th May the Multinational CIMIC group (MNCG), unit of interforces multinational value specialized in civilian-military cooperation, organized and carried out the NATO CIMIC Field and Staff Worker Courses (NCFSWC), conducted entirely in English.

-This edition was particularly important as it had the largest ever attendance of foreigners in a stanch course since the establishment of the body, whose 20th anniversary is just this year.
+This edition was particularly important as it had the largest ever attendance of foreigners in a stanch course since the establishment of the Institution, whose 20th anniversary will occur this year.

 The objective of the courses was to qualify 44 participants, from the civilian world and all Armed Forces, to perform tasks related to the planning and conduct part of CIMIC activities in modern operational scenarios.

 The courses, based on an in-depth analysis of the professional profile, objectives and responsibilities of the CIMIC operator, were structured in a first common week, characterized by explanation of NATO doctrine, in-depth study of typical aspects of the civilian environment, negotiation, communication and, finally, sharing of field experience and cross-cultural skills.